twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 - Processed like a numbered ACL
 - Identified by text name -Case Sensitive
 - Easier to manage
-	- Sequence numbers allow for modificaiton of sinle ACL entries
+	- Sequence numbers allow for modificaiton of single ACL entries

 ## Named ACL Configurtation: